Monmouth County, New Jersey: Gentrification

 Hurricane Sandy in 2012 devastated much of the northern part of the Jersey Shore, particularly in Monmouth County.
 This necessitated the demolition and rebuilding of entire neighborhoods.
 Some were rebuilt to a higher economic level; this process of climate gentrification is rapidly escalating property values and transforming many communities along the Shore.
 Many houses have become vacation homes for the New York financial community, akin to shoreline communities on Long Island like the Gold Coast and The Hamptons.

 Telecommunications and high technology

-The Bell Labs Holmdel Complex has been the site of many innovations in telecommunications and is experiencing a renaissance as a business incubator for high-tech startup companies.
+The Bell Labs Holmdel Complex became a business incubator for high-tech startup companies in 2016.
 Today Verizon Wireless, AT&T Communications, Vonage, Avaya, and Bell Labs are located in the region.